supaglue-labs/supaglue/docs/docs/tutorial.md

 Finally, let's manually trigger our sync to make sure it works as expected.

+1. Navigate to the [accounts sync config tab](http://localhost:3000/integrations/salesforce#Accounts) in the sample app.

+1. Click the "Sync Accounts" switch to enable accounts to be synced on a schedule.

 1. Click the "Run sync now" button.
-This triggers Supaglue to execute a [Sync Run](./concepts#sync-run) as a background task.
+This triggers Supaglue to execute a [Sync Run](./concepts#sync-run) immediately as a background task.

 1. Check the status of the Sync Run by running [`syncs list`](./cli#syncs-list) command to check when it completes: